 Merit scholarships are awarded to entering students on the basis of LSAT scores and undergraduate GPA.
 Award amounts vary and range from full tuition plus a stipend and book award to a partial tuition scholarship.

 How do entering law students apply for scholarships?

-All admitted applicants are automatically considered for scholarship assistance based upon merit.* Scholarships are typically awarded early in the application process.
+All admitted applicants are automatically considered for scholarship assistance based upon merit.*

 *Admitted applicants are not automatically considered for the Jere F. White, Jr. Fellowship.
 Eligible admitted applicants will be notified and invited to apply for the fellowship.